johnalison/obsidian-notes/Journal/7 October 2024 Monday.md

 # CMU CMS
-- The HGCAL Data Challenge
+- "The HGCAL Data Challenge" by Matteo
 - Not so useful

 # Multi-higgs